Glacier National Park Itinerary - West, East and North East Glacier

 Day 1- I drove to Kalispell.
 Don’t do what I did.
 My suggestion is to drive to Bigfork, the Vista Hotel, or another hotel/motel outside of the park.

-The first place I went to was Logan’s Pass on my first day, and the first trail I hiked was Logan Pass Lake and Outlook.
+On my first day, I went to Logan’s Pass.
+The first trail I hiked was to Logan Pass Lake and Outlook.

 Something to Note: